 Offers tools and economic incentives for residents to conserve water

-Engages residents at community events
+Engages residents at their door and local community events

 Provides elementary school level workshops and performances

 Get to Know your H20!
 WaterWise colouring contest!
 July 1- 31, 2021

 When you turn on the tap, do you know where that water comes from?
 Knowing about the sources of Langley’s drinking water helps us remember to conserve the quality and quantity of the water we drink, for today and for future generations!

 Langley Environmental Partners Society (LEPS) and the Township of Langley encourage youth under the age of 12 who live in the Township of Langley to ‘Get to Know your H20’ by colouring in a diagram that describes the sources of drinking water in the municipality, and entering it into the WaterWise colouring contest, for a chance to win a Havoc Storm Pro Scooter, sponsored by Fraser Valley Balance Bikes.